Third Grade Curriculum Overview

 Using the results from testing, we focus on creating differentiated curriculum and custom learning programs for each child.
 Testing is done again in the middle and end of the year to assess if we are meeting the needs of each student.

 Our language arts curriculum is taught using the Houghton Mifflin Journeys program.
-Examples of the standards topics covered include identifying, describing and reading a variety of genre, self-monitoring comprehension when reading and listening, distinguishing fact and opinion, comparing and contrasting relationships among characters, events and key ideas, and understanding/using prefixes, suffixes and root words.
+Examples of the standards topics covered include literature studies (e.g., Charlotte’s Web, Frindle, Boxcar Children), identifying, describing and reading a variety of genre, self-monitoring comprehension when reading and listening, distinguishing fact and opinion, comparing and contrasting relationships among characters, events, and key ideas, and understanding/using prefixes, suffixes and root words.
 Students are also taught D’Nealian cursive in third grade.

 Our religion curriculum is taught using Harcourt’s Call to Faith program.
-Examples of the standards topics covered include preparing for their First Communion and First Confirmation, celebrating the sacraments of First Communion and First Confirmation in their home parish, praying the Rosary, and reciting Catholic prayers.
+Examples of the standard topics covered include preparing for their First Communion and Confirmation, celebrating the sacraments of First Communion and Confirmation in their home parish, praying the Rosary, and reciting Catholic prayers.

-Our social studies curriculum uses the Houghton Mifflin Share our World program.
-Examples of the standards topics covered include locating communities, describing community characteristics, explaining the role of local, state and national government branches, and organizing and presenting information using maps, graphs and tables.
+Examples of the standard social studies topics covered include geography, explorers, economics, locating communities, describing community characteristics, explaining the role of local, state and national government branches, and organizing and presenting information using maps, graphs, and tables.

 Our science curriculum uses Pearson’s Interactive Science.
-Examples of the standards topics covered include identifying producers, consumers and decomposers, identifying stages in life cycles of plants and animals, and identifying each layer of the earth and its characteristics.
+Examples of the standard topics covered include the water cycle, identifying stages in life cycles of plants and animals, and identifying each layer of the earth and its characteristics.

-Our classrooms are equipped with SmartBoards and a minimum of six student computers.
-Students go to computer lab weekly.
+Our classrooms are equipped with SMARTBoards and a minimum of six student Chromebooks.

-In addition to the curriculum taught in the third grade classrooms, students attend at least one of the various specials classes each day:
+In addition to the curriculum taught in the third-grade classrooms, students attend at least one of the various special classes each day:

 - Physical Education